jina-ai/examples/face-db-search/README.md

 In the other pathway, the `doc_indexer` Pod uses the key-value storage to save the Document IDs and the Document contents, i.e. the image file names.
 At the end, the `join_all` Pod merges the results from the `chunk_indexer` and the `doc_indexer`.
 In this case, the `join_all` Pods simply wait for the both incoming messages arrived because neither of the upstreaming Pods write into the request message.

-The two-pathway Flow, as a common practice in jina, is designed to storage the vectors and the Documents independently and in parallel.
+The two-pathway Flow, as a common practice in jina, is designed to store the vectors and the Documents independently and in parallel.
 Of course, one can squeeze the two pathways into one pathway by concating the `doc_indexer` after the `chunk_indexer` and removing `join_all` Pod.
 However, this will slow down the index process.

 As for the query Flow, it is pretty much the same as the index Flow, and thereafter we won't be too verbose to iterate.
 You might have notice that there is something new in the YAML files.
 Let's dig into them!